Anne St. Goar, MD

 Important!

-• Our model is not a psychotherapeutic or medical program; rather, it is an initiative aimed at disseminating knowledge to improve the life performance of anyone, including those grappling with addiction and trauma, by way of life coaching, online community meetings, and, when suitable and legal, psychedelic therapy.
+• Our model is not a psychotherapeutic or medical program; rather, it is an initiative aimed at disseminating knowledge to improve the life performance of anyone, including those grappling with addiction and trauma, by way of life coaching, and online community meetings.

 • Our directorial staff members are not medical practitioners, addiction specialists, or trauma experts.
 Instead, we view ourselves as concerned citizens who are willing to effectively organize and disseminate knowledge, drawing upon the advice of experts across various fields who possess experience in addiction, trauma, and healing.